snab2018/DnG_Chaos_Ecology/README.md

 # DnG_Chaos_Ecology
-A summer project on Deleuze and Guattari, Chaos, and Ecology
+A summer project on Deleuze and Guattari, Chaos, Ecology, and whatever the fuck else